 If cities were alive, rivers would be their arteries.
 Since time immemorial, rivers have been the lifeblood of civilization.
-The greatest cities in the world: Rome, London, Paris, Moscow-all are built on rivers.
+The greatest cities in the world are all built on rivers.
 The area around the Tigris and Euphrates in Mesopotamia is known as the “Cradle of Civilization” because it is believed that settled society began there.

 In Pittsburgh, we owe the existence of our own city to its three rivers: The Allegheny, Monongahela, and Ohio.
 But what was here before the skyscrapers of glass and steel?